 An average cost of 0.71% means that for every £1,000 sent, on average £7.10 will be lost in spread + fees.
-By using this figure, we aim to make a fair representation of Xendpay across a range of transfer values.
-Of course, it is not a perfect measure for all situations, but it is helpful for comparative purposes.
+By using this figure, we can make a general representation of Xendpay across a range of transfer values.
+Of course, it is not a perfect representation by any means, but it is helpful for comparative purposes.

 Important note on SWIFT: You should be aware that any transfer conducted via the SWIFT network may incur additional hidden charges by correspondent banks; the exact cost depending on the amount of the transfer and the recipient bank.
 In my experience, these fees can be as high as £25 per transaction.

-Now that you know about the average cost of Xendpay, how does this compare to other services in the market?
+So, how does Xendpay compare to other services in the market?
 To help you determine its relative competitiveness, we have prepared a chart.
 Beside the name of each service, we have listed its average cost, speed of transfer, receiving countries, and our review score – sorted from highest to lowest.

 |wdt_ID||Service||Ave. cost||Speed||Countries||Our cost||Review|